collocations.org

 The report admits to several outstanding questions about the safety of the waste dumps.

-The riots had been sparked off by police mishandling of a case, a report revealed yesterday.
+The riots could have been avoided, a report revealed yesterday.

 draw attention to sth, emphasize sth, highlight sth, point sth out, stress sth